 A. Real Traffic Trace Used and Simulation Setup

 In our simulation, to make the evaluation results convincing, the T-Drive trajectory dataset [19], [20] that contains a one-week trajectory of 10,357 buses.
 The total number of points in this dataset is about 15 million and the total distance of the trajectories reaches 9 million kilometers.
 We have imported the processed data into the Google Global Mapper, as Fig.3 shows, the distribution of the trajectories of vehicles basically covers the whole traffic network of Beijing.
-Our simulation are performed on traces extracted from the dataset on February 3, 2008, 6 AM to 10 PM.
-We randomly extract a small number of vehicles from processed dataset to participate in crowd-sensing, i.e., 10, so that the optimal solution can be found though an enumeration algorithm.
+Our simulation is performed on traces extracted from the dataset on February 3, 2008, 6 AM to 10 PM.
+We randomly extract a small number of vehicles from processed dataset to participate in crowd-sensing, i.e., 10, so that the optimal solution can be found through an enumeration algorithm.
 Each vehicle is associated with a SR, and the SR of a vehicle is uniformly distributed in [0.7, 1.2].

 Fig.3.
 The distribution of the trajectories of vehicles in the dataset.
 In this figure, the number is the ID of each vehicles, the points is the current location of a vehicle at a specific time.